Current Partnerships

 Davie County Schools – (2008 – 2011) $750,000 three-year commitment for the Mebane Masters Program, an innovative professional development model for K-12 teachers and a prelude to the STEM Infusion Model of professional development.

 East Bend Library – (2008) $150,000 challenge grant for the completion of a new library in East Bend, North Carolina.
-Funds were used for construction costs and the purchase of technology
+Funds were used for construction costs and the purchase of technology.

-Davie County Schools – (2004) $25,000 towards continuation of teacher training for its ongoing RAP reading intervention program.
+Davie County Schools – (2004) $25,000 towards the continuation of teacher training for its ongoing RAP reading intervention program.

 Hill Center – (2004 – 2011) $2,000,000 from 2004-2011 for a partnership and the development of HELP, RAP I & RAP II; reading intervention outreach models that can be used from Pre-K thru 8th Grade in the public school system.
 The majority of these funds were committed in Davie County Schools.